Horologium Oscillatorium: Overview

-The motivation behind Horologium Oscillatorium (1673) goes back to the idea of using pendulums to keep time, which had already been proposed by people engaged in astronomical observations such as Galileo.
+The motivation behind Horologium Oscillatorium (1673) goes back to the idea of using a pendulum to keep time, which had already been proposed by people engaged in astronomical observations such as Galileo.
 Mechanical clocks at the time were instead regulated by balances that were often very unreliable.
 Moreover, without reliable clocks, there was no good way to measure longitude at sea, which was particularly problematic for a country dependent on sea trade like the Dutch Republic.

 Huygens interest in using a freely suspended pendulum to regulate clocks began in earnest in December 1656.
 He had a working model by the next year which he patented and then communicated to others such as Frans van Schooten and Claude Mylon.
 Although Huygens’s design, published in a short tract entitled Horologium (1658), was a combination of existing ideas, it nonetheless became widely popular and many pendulum clocks by Salomon Coster and his associates were built on it.
 Existing clock towers, such as those at Scheveningen and Utrecht, were also retrofitted following Huygens's design.

-Huygens continued his mathematical studies on free fall shortly after, in 1659, obtaining a series of remarkable results.
-At the same time, he was aware that the periods of simple pendulums are not perfectly tautochronous, that is, they do not keep exact time but depend to some extent on their amplitude.
+Huygens continued his mathematical studies on free fall shortly after and, in 1659, obtained a series of remarkable results.
+At the same time, he was aware that the periods of simple pendula are not perfectly tautochronous, that is, they do not keep exact time but depend to some extent on their amplitude.
 Huygens was interested in finding a way to make the bob of a pendulum move reliably and independently of its amplitude.
 The breakthrough came later that same year when he discovered that the ability to keep perfect time can be achieved if the path of the pendulum bob is a cycloid.
 However, it was unclear what form to give the metal cheeks regulating the pendulum to lead the bob in a cycloidal path.
 His famous and surprising solution was that the cheeks must also have the form of a cycloid, on a scale determined by the length of the pendulum.
 These and other results led Huygens to develop his theory of evolutes and provided the incentive to write a much larger work, which became the Horologium Oscillatorium.

 After 1673, during his stay in the Academie des Sciences, Huygens studied harmonic oscillation more generally and continued his attempt at determining longitude at sea using his pendulum clocks, but his experiments carried on ships were not always successful.